Global Extinction Rebellion protests begin in Australia

 Hundreds of activists barricaded themselves inside a Paris shopping centre for hours over the weekend, unfurling banners with slogans such as: "Burn capitalism, not petrol" above restaurants and fashion boutiques.

-In Delhi, one of the world's most polluted cities, dozens of protesters staged another preliminary event on Sunday by holing a "die-in" on a road in the heart of India's capital.
+In Delhi, one of the world's most polluted cities, dozens of protesters staged another preliminary event on Sunday by holding a "die-in" on a road in the heart of India's capital.

 Holding up hands covered in red paint and signs such as "There is no planet B", they called on the Indian government to act to tackle climate change.